BUILT-CoLAB/license-key-manager/README.md

 **Authentication required** : YES\
 **Parameters** :
 ```
+PATH:
-productid (?URL) - The ID of the Product we wish to assign this License to.
+    productid - The ID of the Product we wish to assign this License to.
 It must be valid.
+BODY:
     {
         'client' : 'The ID of the customer we will assign this License to',
         'maxDevices' : 'The limit of concurrent devices in this License',
         'expiryDate' : 'Expiration date for this License'
     }
 ```
 **Response** : A `RESPONSE_FORM`*.